FIWARE-TMForum/Business-API-Ecosystem/doc/index.rst

 :doc:`user-guide`
   The guide for users that explains how to use it.

+:doc: `monetization-how-to`
+  The guide for users that explains how to use the different pricing models supported by the system and what are its requirements

 :doc:`programmer-guide`
   The guide for programmers that explains how to develop plugins